 More Apple TV Tips to Note

 If you’ve lost your Siri Remote, or just don’t enjoy using the small device, there are a number of other options to control and set up Apple’s streaming device.
 Whether you have a Bluetooth keyboard, iOS device, or other universal remote, you should be able to enjoy the Apple TV and all it has to offer.
+With an Apple Arcade subscription, you can even play games on your Apple TV!

 And if you’re looking to find out more about the streaming video device, take a look at our tips for getting the most out of your Apple TV.